 - Velocity = frequency x wavelength

 - Wavelength inversely proportional to frequency and proportional to velocity.
 Frequency set by transducer.

 - Also measured as the attenuation of sound in decibels (dB) which is the log ratio between two intensities

 Interaction with matter

 Occurs via three mechanisms:

 - Absorption: main mechanism.
 More quickly absorbed in higher frequencies

 - Reflection: more reflection when higher impedance mismatch.
 At a soft tissue-air interface, over 99% of the wave is reflected

-- Refraction: change in velocity as beam crosses an interface causes change in angle
+- Refraction: change in velocity when beam crosses an interface causing change in angle

 - Scatter: when particle smaller than a wavelength beam scattered in all directions